 So what counts as a code duplication anyway?
 There are many parameters to consider for code to be counted as duplicates, whether exactly identical, or partially identical, or have a minimum number of lines or statements to qualify.
 There are many other criteria that can affect this.
 Here are some of the building blocks in quantifying duplication in order to systematize its detection.

-In the case of Sider Labs, we start by defining a similarity score between blocks of code that are considered ‘similar’.
+In the case of Sider Scan, we start by defining a similarity score between blocks of code that are considered ‘similar’.
 For example, if there is an identical match between two blocks of code, then we assign a similarity score of 100%.
 If two blocks of code are not exactly identical, then the similarity score is loosely defined as the proportion of the number of identical statements contained in the block out of the total number of statements in the block.
 So as a simplified example, if there are 10 statements each in a pair of code blocks being compared, and 9 of those statements are identical, then the pair would receive a 90% similarity score.

 We define a similarity score between two blocks of code, but this gets more complicated when grouping them with other code blocks that may have the exact same logic (duplicate logic) that doesn’t necessarily have a high similarity score.
-In Sider Labs, we have created an algorithm that not only detects and surfaces relevant code duplication but does the hard work of filtering out those that are less consequential so that you can focus on the ones that matter.
+In Sider Scan, we have created an algorithm that not only detects and surfaces relevant code duplication but does the hard work of filtering out those that are less consequential so that you can focus on the ones that matter.

-Once an analysis of a project is complete, Sider Labs will provide a ‘code duplication rate’ that gives a sense of the number of relevant duplicates that exist in that project.
+Once an analysis of a project is complete, Sider Scan will provide a ‘code duplication rate’ that gives a sense of the number of relevant duplicates that exist in that project.
 This duplication rate (also known as ‘clone rate’) is a somewhat complex calculation because of the way code statements and duplication are measured and counted, however, it is roughly understood as the total number of duplicate code statements as a proportion of the total number of code statements.
 As a simplified example, if a project consists of 100 code statements, and 15 of the statements are duplicates (a duplicate pair exists somewhere in the 100 statements), then the duplication rate is 15%.

 It is important to note here that a duplicate code statement does not mean that they are exactly identical.
 Code statements even with a low similarity score can be considered a duplicate.
 If the algorithm detects some form of copying and pasting, or some identical logic with varying variable/function names, they will be grouped into a set of duplicates.